elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate on the edge of the trigger
+- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate by the edge of the trigger
 - A necklace of convenient pearls no longer numbs the anxiety
 - {:.pr} Sprawling apostrophes come to life in the distance like cataclysms
 - Silence already poisons every fiber
 - Half-swallowed hieroglyphic gestures signal
-- The fallows and the sowing of corpses.
+- the fallows and the sowing of corpses.

 - {:.sp} The Woman Reciter.

-- The beautiful, blind eyes of the earth sing on their own
+- The beautiful, blind eyes of the earth sing themselves
-- truant, the joint eyebrows of great plows
+- playing hooky, the joint eyebrows of great plows
-- {:.pr} quicksand for the scholarly tricks of symposia without rhyme or reason
+- {:.pr} the scholarly gimmicks of conferences without rhyme or reason on quicksand
 - The wrecker's cow, the Calvary rains and the waves
 - bewitch with snakes, with palaver, with kelp
 - the disjointed lighthouse with eagle blood.